To be updated

 Representation of the Vienna Bede

 The digital edition of Vienna, Österreichische Nationalbibliothek, Codex 15298 (olim Suppl.
 2698) aims to provide a close transcription of the source.
 Most of the characters can be found in the ASCII table.
-Those not available there are described the help of the TEI Character Declaration.
-In the XML of the sources they are modeled with the <g>.
+Those not available there are described with the help of the TEI Character Declaration.
+In the XML of the sources they are modeled with the <g> element.

 Macro structure